 Discretionary Access Control (DAC): The Flexible Model

 Under the discretionary access control model, every object has an owner who determines who has access to that file or resource.
 Usually, the owner is the person who creates that file or resource, unless that person assigns a new owner.
-Commonly abbreviated as DAC, discretionary access controls are the most common type of access control, used widely in both Windows and Linux operating systems.
+Commonly abbreviated as DAC, discretionary access controls are the most common type of access control, used by default in Windows, Macintosh, and most Linux operating systems.

 The greatest strength of discretionary access control is its flexibility.
 It makes it easy for individuals and teams to work out access on their own terms.
 This strength should not be underestimated – there’s a reason discretionary access control is the default model for Windows and most other operating systems.